Template Variables

 This PR has **{{condition.result}}** lines changed (threshold: 500).

-Please consider splitting this into smaller pull requests for easier review.
+Consider splitting into smaller PRs for easier review.

 _Automated by {{rule.name}} at {{now}}_Webhook Payload Debugging